 There are several ways of removing age warts: They are too easy to remove (to us any-way)

 - Cryosurgery – liquid nitrogen is sprayed onto the wart which will then then darken and peel off in a 1-2 weeks.
-We use this method most often as freezing is quick and numerous lesions can be treated quickly.
+We use this method most often in cosmetically insensitive areas.
+Freezing is quick and numerous lesions can be treated quickly.

 - Electrocautery (electrosurgery) and/or curettage – High frequency heat pulses vaporise or separate the warts from your skin.
 This method is quick.
 Warts are removed immediately.
 Larger warts may require anaesthetic injections and need some after care – like a bit of Vaseline and a band-aid.

 - Chemical peel with salicylic acid or AHA – glycolic acid ( safer for home use )